layoutd/live-by-bula/README.md

 ## 📅 Changelog

+### 1.9.15
+- Highlight the correct pool in the standings page submenus.
+- Make navigation buttons hover effect match the primary color.

 ### 1.9.14
 - Always show division name in compact scoreboard view, even if the game have live streaming icon.